History & Overview of the Bakhmeteff Archive

 In recent years, a special effort has been made to acquire more materials related to subject areas, where the Archive is already strong:

 - Russian and East European émigré literature, philosophy, art, and science;

 - Émigré benevolent and professional organizations;

 - American views of Russia and Eastern Europe;

 The Bakhmeteff Archive has specialized in these areas of Slavic scholarship for more than five decades and will continue to do so in the future.
 All collected materials should be processed and made available to enhance the Bakhmeteff’s Archive mission to serve the scholarly disciplines of political science, literature, history, and art, related to twentieth century Russia and Eastern Europe.

 To learn more about the collections go to the Bahkmeteff Archive Collections page.

 The Bakhmeteff Archive operates as a part of Columbia University's Rare Book and Manuscript Library.
-Requests for permission to publish the materials from the Archive should be sent to the Bakhmeteff Administrative Committee, now chaired by Professor Richard Wortman.
+Requests for permission to publish the materials from the Archive should be sent to Tanya Chebotarev, Curator of the Bakhmeteff Archive.